princjef/gomarkdoc/format/formatcore/README.md

 func GFMCodeBlock(language, code string) string
 ```

-GFMCodeBlock wraps the provided code as a code block and tags it with the provided language \(or no language if the empty string is provided\)\, using the triple backtick format from GitHub Flavored Markdown\.
+GFMCodeBlock wraps the provided code as a code block and tags it with the provided language \(or no language if the empty string is provided\), using the triple backtick format from GitHub Flavored Markdown.

 ## func [Header](<https://github.com/princjef/gomarkdoc/blob/master/format/formatcore/base.go#L51>)